adonmo/meos/README.md

 There are no strict tests yet for the python bindings.
 However you can run an example script file, making this a sanity test at least.

-After building, from the pybind directory, run:
+After building, from the tests/python directory, run:
 ```sh
 $ python3.6 test.py
 ```